sulekhas/Assignments-JS-Training/readme.txt

 # Assignments #

-Please push/commit your assignments with day suffix. for example my assignment for closure - sahasranshu_day2
+Please push/commit your assignments with Firstname_Lastname_day suffix. for example my assignment for closure - sahasranshu_roy_day2